-Except as described below, there have been no significant changes from the risk factors previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 that we believe are material to our business, financial condition, results of operations, cash flows or growth prospects.
+Except as described below, there have been no significant changes to the risk factors previously disclosed in our 2021 Annual Report that we believe are material to our business, financial condition, results of operations, cash flows or growth prospects.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds